devbisme/skidl/docs/index.md

 >>> pic10.get_pins(func=Pin.BIDIR)
 [Pin U1/1/ICSPDAT/AN0/GP0/BIDIRECTIONAL, Pin U1/3/ICSPCLK/AN1/GP1/BIDIRECTIONAL, Pin U1/4/T0CKI/FOSC4/GP2/BIDIRECTIONAL]
 ```

-However, slice notation doesn't work with pin names.
-You'll get an error if you try that.

 Accessing the individual nets of a bus works similarly to accessing part pins: